EducloudAI/AI-Integration-Framework/docs/ai-native/README.md

 The AI Integration Framework is designed to work seamlessly with three complementary methodologies that translate traditional enterprise practices into AI‑Native ways of working.

-These three domains, AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations & Service Management, form a complete ecosystem that supports the full lifecycle of AI adoption, from strategy to development to operations.
+These three domains, AI‑Native Agile, AI‑Native TOGAF and AI‑Native Operations, form a complete ecosystem that supports the full lifecycle of AI adoption, from strategy to development to operations.

 Together, they create a unified governance and quality model that spans the entire lifecycle of modern organizations.